 Duluth is a larger medium-sized city located in the state of Minnesota.
-With a population of 86,110 people and 36 constituent neighborhoods, Duluth is the fourth largest community in Minnesota.
-Duluth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 86,293 people and 36 constituent neighborhoods, Duluth is the fourth largest community in Minnesota.
+Duluth has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 The people who call Duluth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Duluth residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Duluth include Norwegian, Swedish, Irish, and English.

 The most common language spoken in Duluth is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Native American languages.